 The program combines technical and work-based training.
 It generally takes four years to complete.

-The technical training is made up of four levels totaling 26 weeks.
-Levels One and Three are 7 week each.
-Levels Two and Four are 6 weeks each.
+The technical training is made up of four levels totalling 26 weeks.
+Levels One, Two, Three, and Four are 7 weeks each.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.